 2) How did you create the application and how much did it cost to build?

 (Pat here with a really quick disclaimer.
-The how-to guide, How to Create iPhone Apps without Programming Experience, is an eBook that I promote, and I do earn a commission if you make a purchase through the links on this page.
+The book mentioned is How to Create iPhone Apps without Programming Experience, a how-to-guide ebook that I promote, and I do earn a commission if you make a purchase through the links on this page.
 If you have any questions about it, please let me know.
 It has all of the information one needs to turn an idea into an iPhone app and put it into the App Store.
-BUT - it’s important to know that just because you publish an app doesn’t mean that it will become successful.
+BUT—it’s important to know that just because you publish an app doesn’t mean that it will become successful.
 The idea and the application has to be good, and even then it’s not guaranteed.
 Okay, back to Benny!)

 In January 2011, I posted my job on Elance.
 I had proposals from $730 to $4000.
 I couldn’t understand how there could be such a huge difference.
 I pretty quickly eliminated the ones that sent a proposal without emailing me about more specifics about the app.

 The others one I looked through their portfolio and feedback.
 If I was interested I would email them to sign an NDA (non-disclosure agreement) first and then give them specifics about the apps.
 This was my first time outsourcing anything so I took my time to find the best I could.